ingo/ingo.github.io/_recipes/chocolate_dump_it_cake.md

 ---
 author: Judith Hesser
 category: Desserts
-description: "A dense but moist chocolate birthday cake, mixed all in a pot over medium\
-  \ heat, then dumped into a cake pan to bake.
-The icing is a swirl of melted Nestl\xE9\
+description: A dense but moist chocolate birthday cake, mixed all in a pot over medium heat, then dumped into a cake pan to bake.
-  's semisweet-chocolate chips and sour cream.
-True to its name, this chocolate birthday\
-  \ cake is made by dumping all the ingredients right into a pot over medium heat.\
-  \ The dense, fudgy cake batter then gets poured into a pan and baked.
-Topped with\
-  \ an easy icing of melted chocolate chips swirled with sour cream, this dump-and-bake\
-  \ cake always impresses.
-It delivers rich chocolate flavor in a treat that's perfect\
-  \ for birthdays."
 favorite: "\u2713"
 image: chocolate_dump_it_cake.jpg
 image_attribution: Danny Ghitis for The New York Times